ProjectUNBI/IyekTransliteration_Java/README.md

 * After compile run the programme "java iyek_transliteration" in the compiled folder from command prompt
 * Or just run the "transliteration.bat" in the compiled folde

-N.B. dont forget to install java :-)
+N.B. dont forget to install java before proceeding the steps :-)